VaultaFoundation/docs/evm/20_smart-contracts/20_migrate-your-smart-contract.md

 ## Congratulations!

-You have successfully deployed your first smart contract to the EOS EVM! 🎉
+You have successfully deployed your first smart contract to the Vaulta EVM! 🎉

-If you already have a front-end application that interacts with your smart contract, you can now point it at the [EOS EVM Endpoints](/evm/999_miscellaneous/10_endpoints.md), and it will work as expected.
+If you already have a front-end application that interacts with your smart contract, you can now point it at the [Vaulta EVM Endpoints](/evm/999_miscellaneous/10_endpoints.md), and it will work as expected.

-Make sure you visit the [**Compatibility**](/evm/999_miscellaneous/20_evm-compatibility.md) section to learn about the differences between the EOS EVM and Ethereum, and how to make sure your web3 application works on the EOS EVM as expected.
+Make sure you visit the [**Compatibility**](/evm/999_miscellaneous/20_evm-compatibility.md) section to learn about the differences between the Vaulta EVM and Ethereum, and how to make sure your web3 application works on the Vaulta EVM as expected.